Diamond Creek to Hurstbridge Trail Extension

 Based on the current use of the Diamond Creek Trail, it has been estimated that there is the potential for a total of 350,000 users each year when the trail is extended to Hurstbridge, bringing benefits to the local and wider community.

 The trail will follow a creek alignment between Diamond Creek and Hurstbridge (via Wattle Glen).
 The priority is to create a safe and enjoyable shared trail for all users, including for walking, cycling, running and horse riding.

 Details about how Council came to the preferred alignment being along the creek can be found in the GTA Consultants report 'Trail Alignment Options Assessment'(PDF, 11MB) .

-Aligning the extension of the Diamond Creek Trail to the creek will involve the acquisition of approximately 14.4 hectares of private land.
+Aligning the extension of the Diamond Creek Trail to the creek has involved the acquisition of approximately 14.4 hectares of private land.

-Council has undertaken detailed design work, including flora and fauna, heritage and CFA assessments and worked with private landowners to acquire the land for the trail.
+Council undertook detailed design work, including flora and fauna, heritage and CFA assessments, and worked with private landowners when acquiring land.

 Stage 2 Wattle Glen to Hurstbridge